spaceship-prompt/spaceship-prompt/docs/Options.md

 ### Directory (`dir`)

 Directory is always shown and truncated to the value of `SPACESHIP_DIR_TRUNC`.
-While you are in repository, it shows only root directory and folders inside it.
+If `SPACESHIP_DIR_TRUNC_REPO` is set to `true`, and you are in repository, it shows only root directory and folders inside it.
 If current directory is write-protected or if current user has not enough rights to write in it, a padlock (by default) is displayed as a suffix.

 | Variable | Default | Meaning |